 SECRET NEW NAME

-During the temple endowment ceremony, each member receives a new name which they are instructed to always remember, keep sacred and never reveal, except at a certain place.
-Since January 1, 1965 each male and female who goes through the temple on any given day receives the exact same new name for each sex, regardless of which temple they attend across the globe.
+During the temple endowment ceremony, each member receives a new name which they are instructed to always remember, keep sacred and never reveal, except at a specific place inside the temple.
+Since January 1, 1965, each male and female who goes through the temple on any given day receives the exact same new name for each sex, regardless of which temple they attend across the globe.

 These “secret” names are provided to the temple workers daily during a special prayer meeting.
 Every temple has a set of placards containing the male and female names, in addition to a number representing the day of the month.
 The new name each temple patron receives depends only on their gender, whether the ordinance is live or proxy, and the day of the month.
 An exception occurs if the name of the day coincides with the person’s actual first name, in which case he/she receives the replacement name of Adam/Eve respectively.
 For endowments given in languages other than English, new names are translated to their nearest equivalent in that language.

-Garments (specially designed underwear resembling long johns) are to be worn at all times, day and night, to serve as a constant reminder of the covenants made within LDS temples.
+Garments (specially designed underwear initially resembling long johns, and now t-shirts and boxer briefs) are to be worn at all times, day and night, to serve as a constant reminder of the covenants made within LDS temples.
 Members are provided specific instruction regarding how to care for the underwear, when it may be removed, and that they should not alter it in any way.
-Though originally worn only in the temple, the role of the special underwear has evolved.

 Early temple endowment practices had much more to do with polygamy than eternal families, and William Law’s public accusations brought the contentious issue to a head.
 Before coming out of hiding and surrendering to authorities, Smith instructed those who accompanied him to remove their garments.
 (Heber Kimball journal, Dec 21, 1845) Joseph, Hyrum and John Taylor removed their garments, while Willard Richards retained his.
 As the mob rushed into the small cell, Willard hid behind the heavy door and thus avoided harm.
 Folklore spread about how Smith’s death resulted from his not wearing garments.

-“In Mormon folklore the temple garment sometimes functions as a classic amulet that has power in itself.
-To some Mormons, the garment has power to protect only what it touche” (Early Mormonism and the Magic World View, 276).
+Historian D. Michael Quinn writes, “In Mormon folklore the temple garment sometimes functions as a classic amulet that has power in itself.
+To some Mormons, the garment has power to protect only what it touches” (Early Mormonism and the Magic World View, 276).
 Testimonies of physical protection powers occurred prior to Smith’s death, but accelerated dramatically thereafter.
 The Church has also promoted the physical protection aspect of garments.
 Bill Marriott declared in a 60 Minutes interview that his underwear protected him from certain harm, while Mike Wallace displays his professionalism during the exchange.

 Paul H. Dunn also claimed that garments protected him in battle.
 As many of his sports/war stories were revealed to be fabrications, it became a turning point away from LDS literal protection claims.

-Today, Mormons are offered ambiguous notions of spiritual protection and covenant reminders by wearing an uncomfortable extra layer of fabric day and night.
-By 1998, the Church was officially discounting the idea that garments offer physical protection, they merely guard against temptation and evil; another example of common sense forcing its way past the Church’s “magical” thinking (Church Handbook of Instruction, Book 1, 69).
+Today, Mormons are offered ambiguous notions of spiritual protection and covenant reminders by wearing their temple garments day and night.
+By 1998, the Church was officially discounting the idea that garments offer physical protection, but that they merely guard against temptation and evil.
+(Church Handbook of Instruction, Book 1, 69).